Get,

 Introduction

 India is a prosperous land of “Ayurveda”.
-Ayurveda is the science of life which balance the relationship between the body and mind.
+Ayurveda is the science of life that balance the relationship between the body and mind.
 We have been blessed with its fortunes of yoga and asanas.
-Yoga helps us to gain good health, whereas asana teaches us the skills to practise physical and mental strengthening exercises.1
+Yoga helps us to gain good health, whereas asana teaches us the skills to practice physical and mental strengthening exercises.1

 Based on Lord Shiva’s Nataraja avatar, we bring you one asana called Natarajasana!
 Read along to learn more about Natarajasana’s benefits, techniques, variations, and more.